videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/handling-participants/manage-on-screen-participants.md

   const { localParticipant } = useMeeting({
     onMeetingJoined: () => {
+      //highlight-start
       const localParticipant = mMeetingRef.current?.localParticipant;

-      if (localParticipant.mode == Constants.modes.CONFERENCE) {
+      //We will pin the participant if mode is conference if (localParticipant.mode == Constants.modes.CONFERENCE) {
         localParticipant.pin();
       } else {
         localParticipant.unpin();
       }
+      //highlight-end
     },
     onParticipantModeChanged: ({ participantId, mode }) => {
       const localParticipant = mMeetingRef.current?.localParticipant;
+      //highlight-start

-      if (participantId == localParticipant.id) {
+      //We will pin the participant if mode is conference else unpin him if (participantId == localParticipant.id) {
         if (localParticipant.mode == Constants.modes.CONFERENCE) {
           localParticipant.pin();